zirco-lang/zrc/docs/GETTING_STARTED.md

 ## Prerequisites

 Before you begin, you'll need to install several tools and libraries.
-Zirco works best on Linux or WSL (Windows Subsystem for Linux), but it should also work on macOS and Windows.
+Zirco works best on Linux or WSL (Windows Subsystem for Linux), but it can also be built on macOS with some additional configuration.
+Zirco is not currently supported on native Windows.

 ### 1. Git